Skip to main content

 Workday StatusWhat It Actually Means

 Under ConsiderationPassed initial screening.
-A human is actively reviewing your profile.
+A human is actively reviewing your profile or has shortlisted you.

-Route for Additional ReviewYour file has been flagged for a second reviewer (often the hiring manager).
+Route for Additional ReviewYour file has been flagged for a second reviewer (often the hiring manager or a cross-functional lead).
 Usually a good sign.

 Process CompleteThis is a soft rejection.
 The process ended for you, even if the role is still being filled.

 Inactive / No Longer Under ConsiderationDefinitive rejection.
-The role may still be open with other candidates.
+The role may still be open with other candidates, but your individual file has been closed.

 One thing worth noting: "Process Complete" is the most misunderstood status in Workday.
 It does not mean the company stopped hiring.
 It means your process ended.
 Nvidia and Salesforce are especially known for using this label in place of a formal rejection email, which is why so many candidates never get closure.